 Beyond the Beauty of Mayon Volcano Natural Park

-Mount Mayon is both a stunner and a killer—renowned for its beauty as it is feared for its destructiveness.
+Mayon Volcano is both a stunner and a killer—renowned for its beauty as it is feared for its destructiveness.
 Admired for its majestic beauty, Mayon Volcano Natural Park, a famous landmark in the Philippines, never fails to attract travelers across the world.

 The country’s most active volcano is named after a mythological fairy.
-Its symmetry and perfect cone shape draws attention across the world but what lies beyond its beauty is its deadly nature: an enormous chamber, churning with molten rock and toxic gas that could blow anytime.
+Its symmetry and perfect cone shape draw attention across the world but what lies beyond its beauty is its deadly nature: an enormous chamber, churning with molten rock and toxic gas that could blow anytime.

 It has erupted over 51 times in the past four centuries, the most destructive of which is in 1814.
 Nevertheless, it has developed a culture of resiliency among the inhabitants of its vicinity, who always rebuilt their towns and cultivated their fields after each destructive eruption.